vcapilladeveloper/WhereIsTheMeteor/README.md

 - The cell have a button with an image of a star, that is used for check or uncheck the element like a favorite.
 When you click to make a new favorite, is saved on the CoreData layer.

 # Missing Things
-- More Tests
+- More Tests.
-- More documentation
+- More documentation.
-- Test the Persistence layer with mock CoreData context
+- Test the Persistence layer with mock CoreData context.
+- More error handling.
+- Show errors on the view.